 The Share Purchase Agreement contains certain representations, warranties, covenants and indemnification provisions.
-The Share Purchase Agreement provides that 10% of the purchase price shall be held in escrow for a period of at least 18 months after the closing in order to satisfy valid indemnification claims that KVH may assert for specified breaches of representations, warranties and covenants.
+The Share Purchase Agreement provided that 10% of the purchase price would be held in escrow for a period of at least 18 months after the closing in order to satisfy valid indemnification claims that KVH could have asserted for specified breaches of representations, warranties and covenants.
 The Company released the escrow in November 2014.